Healthcare Use Case: Protected Health Information under HIPAA

 Enacted in 1996 by the Department of Health and Human Services (“HHS”), the Privacy Rule regulates the use and disclosure of protected health information (PHI) by the Healthcare industry.

-Bona-Data™ Enterprise Gateway can protect data fields within a backend ERP database.
-Bonafeyed’s Bona-Share™ Secured File Sharing (SFS) service allows the exchange of encrypted file communications between the healthcare professionals and Bonafeyed’s Encryption Key Management Cloud Service (KMS) manages the 800-bit keys to validate and authorize access to protected data using an 800-bit Stream Cipher based technology.
+Bona-Data™ Enterprise Gateway, (DSE) facilitates the fastest deployment option for legacy applications without the need for client plugins.
+Bonafeyed can individually protect PHI data fields within backend ERP database and with Bonafeyed’s Encryption Key Management Cloud Service (KMS), validates and authorizes access to protected data using an 800-bit Stream Cipher based technology.

 When encrypted data is lost, stolen, abandoned or forgotten, it remains protected and becomes permanently inaccessible once keys are deleted or retired ensuring cyber criminals or internal non-authorized users only obtain unintelligible data, which exceeds HIPAA’s data privacy rule!